 Schema-Aware XSLT from the Command Line

-To run a schema-aware transformation from the command line, use the com.saxonica.Transform command instead of the usual
+To run a schema-aware transformation from the command line, use appropriate options on the

 -val:strict to request strict validation of the source document, or

 -val:lax for lax validation.
 This applies not only to the principal source

 document loaded from the command line, but to all documents loaded via the doc() and document() functions.

 The schemas to be used to validate these source documents can be specified either by using